sibber11/library-management/README.md

 - [ ] Responsive Design: Ensure your web application is responsive and accessible on various devices, including smartphones and tablets.

-- [ ] Security: Implement robust security measures to protect user data and library information.

 - [ ] Feedback and Support: Provide a way for users to contact support or give feedback about the application.

-- [ ] Customization: Allow librarians to customize the library's branding, such as logo and color scheme.

-- [ ] Accessibility: Ensure your application is accessible to users with disabilities, adhering to WCAG guidelines.